Glossary

 Engraving

-An optional fingerprint that past owners of a contract can register allowing verification of following users.
-It is implemented in RGB21 interface.
+An optional data string that past owners of a contract can register in the contract history.
+It is implemented in the RGB21 interface.

 Extra Transaction Proof - ETP

-The part of the Anchor which embeds the additional data necessary for the validation of tapret commitment contained in a taproot transaction, such as the internal PubKey and the Script Path Spend.
+The part of the Anchor that embeds the additional data necessary for the validation of Tapret commitment contained in a taproot transaction, such as the internal PubKey and the Script Path Spend.

 Genesis

-The set of data, regulated by a contract schema, which represent the starting state of every contract of RGB.
+The set of data, regulated by a contract schema, which represents the starting state of every contract of RGB.
 It's the equivalent of Bitcoin Genesis Block at the client-side level.

 Link